BIMSBbioinfo/pigx/README.md

 If this variable is not set pigx-scrnaseq will execute files in the `./run/bin` folder (pre-installed files), and will not react to changes to scripts.

+### Continuing development

+If you already have a pre-installed dependencies, then execute the following commands to setup your environment

+    # loads the guix environment.
+    guixr package -p run/.guix-profile --search-path=prefix
+    export PIGX_UNINSTALLED=1

+    # runs the pipeline on the test data
+    ./pigx-scrnaseq tests/sample_sheet.csv -s tests/settings.yaml

+# loads the dependencies into PATH
+    guixr package -p ./run/.guix-profile --search-path="prefix"

 ### Scripts and Executables

 #### pigx-scrnaseq